A robust dynamic mode decomposition methodology for an airfoil undergoing transonic shock buffet: Appendix

 \subsection{UDMD buffet mode}

 Figure \ref{fig:udmd_modes_rank} shows the buffet modes resulting from UDMD for three different SVD ranks.
 While the eigenvalue corresponding to the buffet mode remains nearly identical, the mode undergoes significant changes.
-There is no obvious tendency for these changes regarding the selected rank.
+There is no obvious tendency for these changes regarding the selected rank, i.e. the effect is not caused by insufficient or exaggerated rank truncation.
+Presumably, enforcing the magnitude of the eigenvalues to be unity, shifts the impact of noise and nonlinear dynamics to the eigenvectors and causes the observed abrupt changes.
 In contrast, the buffet mode resulting from the standard DMD operator remains almost identical over a wide range of $r$.